n0mad/octopi/README.md

 Recurrent neural nets (''vanilla'' RNN, GRU, and LSTM) proved to be very successful in text modelling.
 Character-level generative models pre-trained on various sources turned out to be capable of doing amazing stuff () and conquered the web in no time.

-It looks like this is a match made in heaven, so I decided to play with character-level nets and arithmetic coding to see if something interesting can emerge.
-I started this mini-pet-project in May, and since then lot of stuff happened (I moved to France, finished and defended my thesis, Google wrote a paper on neural nets and arithmetic coding for image compression, etc).
-So I decided I'd rather dump it to Github as is, rather than hide it forever :)
+It looks like this is match made in heaven, so I decided to play with character-level nets and arithmetic coding to see if something interesting can emerge.

-## Broad overview of Machine Learning and Compression

-### Five-line intro into Arithmetic Coding

-### Five-line intro into RNNs

 ## How Code Is Organised

-The code uses three external libs, plugged as submodules: picojson (C++ lib to parse json), rnn (re-implementation of char-rnn in keras; used only if you want to train your own models), and eigen (to implement forward-pass RNN and GRU).
+The code uses two external libs, plugged as submodules: picojson (C++ lib to parse json) and rnn (re-implementation of char-rnn in keras).
+The latter is used to train new RNN models if there is a need; if you only plan to play with the models I provide, it is not necessary.

 Further, there are two big, independent parts: the arithmetic coder/decoder (src/compression) and implementations of different models (src/models).
 The models implemented are: (a) constant model for debug purposes, (b) adaptive frequency model, (c) multi-layer vanilla RNN, and (d) multi-layer GRU.